THEOplayer/documentation/faq/20-why-are-not-all-response-headers-exposed.md

-# Why are not all response headers exposed?
+# Why are not all response headers exposed

 You may ask this question if, for example, you are trying to intercept a certain XHR response to use data contained in custom headers but you don't find these among the exposed headers (see documentation below regarding network interceptors).